 Illinois’ transition to electric vehicles crucial to stopping pollution-related deaths: report

-Health advocate calls on Gov. J.B.
+Health advocate is calling on Gov. J.B.
 Pritzker to speed the transition to electric vehicles.

 Pollution from diesel trucks will claim more than 400 lives across the state and make thousands of residents sick next year, making it crucial that Gov. J.B.
 Pritzker speed up Illinois’ transition to electric vehicles, a new report finds.

-The Respiratory Health Association in Chicago is urging Pritzker to take steps toward phasing out diesel-fueled engines, including setting near-term targets coming as soon as 2030.
+The Respiratory Health Association in Chicago is urging Pritzker to take steps to phase out diesel-fueled engines, including setting targets coming as soon as 2030.
 The demands may be a tough sell in an election year, and the governor’s office indicates Pritzker is concerned about such a transition’s impact on industry.

 In the absence of a national policy from the U.S. Environmental Protection Agency, it’s important for states to act to cut the pollution from trucks, advocates say.